btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 ## MySql

-due to the fact that we are using parameters to create a database while running the script you will need just 2 arguments:
+Due to the fact that we are using parameters to create a database while running the script you will need just 2 arguments:

 ```bash
 ./bash-script bertha bertha